Current Fellows

 School: Occupational Therapy

 Haben is completing his MSc in Occupational Therapy, is a Mastercard Foundation Fellow and faculty member at the University of Gondar in Ethiopia.
 He received his BSc in Psychiatry from University of Gondar.
 He worked for 18 months as an assistant lecturer and clinician at University of Gondar Hospital.
 Haben wanted to be part of the new OT program in Gondar.
-Being a pioneer in the upcoming OT department is an exciting opportunity and led him to join the MCF project.
+Being a pioneer in the upcoming OT department is an exciting opportunity and led him to join the Mastercard Foundation project.
 The collaboration between the University of Gondar and Queens University has provided a good opportunity for instructors at University of Gondar to get advanced education in a prestigious university like Queen’s.

 As an occupational therapist, Haben’s job will involve helping people with disabilities to engage in their activities.
 Part of daily activities include attending educational institutions which demands an inclusive and accessible approach.